cnabio/cnab-spec/400-claims.md

   - `started` (OPTIONAL): A timestamp indicating when execution of the operation started.
   - `status` (REQUIRED): Indicates the status of the last phase transition.
 Valid statuses are:
     - `failure`: Failed before completion.
     - `pending`: Execution has been requested and has not begun.
+This should be considered a temporary status, and the runtime SHOULD work to resolve this to either `failure` or `success`.
     - `running`: Execution is in progress and has not completed.
+This should be considered a temporary status, and the runtime SHOULD work to resolve this to either `failure` or `success`.
     - `unknown`: The state is unknown.
 This is an error condition.
     - `success`: Completed successfully.
   - `stopped` (OPTIONAL): A timestamp indicating when the execution of the operation stopped.